-Whom to contact by specific issue
+Whom to contact by specific need

-Issues are listed in alphabetical order.
+Needs are listed in alphabetical order.
 A list of all Administrative Offices can also be found on the Willamette website.

-- Academic Support
+- Academic support & tutoring

 Academic Support aids the academic efforts, engagement, and achievements of College of Arts & Sciences students by providing services geared towards student success.
+The Academic Support team can be reached at 503-370-6505 or academicsupport@willamette.edu.

-- Accommodations for learning, physical, medical, mental disabilities
+- Accommodations for learning, physical, medical, & mental disabilities

-- Bias Complaint
+- Bias report

 - Career opportunities or career counseling

-- Clubs and Activities
+- Clubs & activities

-- Community Service or Engagement
+- Community service

-- Conduct & Conflict Resolution
+- Conflict resolution

-- Cultural or Identity Support
+- Cultural or identity support

 Many campus offices offer individual support, groups and activities aimed at supporting students of color, LBGTQI+ identified, religious students and students in their overall identity exploration.

-- Multicultural Affairs-Salem, Gordy Toyama, 503-370-6265, gtoyama@willamette.edu or oma-info@willamette.edu
+- Multicultural Affairs: 503-370-6265 or oma-info@willamette.edu

-- Gender Resource and Advocacy Center (GRAC), Montag loft, Andrea Doyle Hugmeyer,, 503-375-5361, ahugmeyer@willamette.edu
+- Gender Resource and Advocacy Center (GRAC): 503-370-6728 or grac-info@willamette.edu.

-Many student clubs are also organized around gathering students from shared identities for support and activities
+Many student clubs are also organized around gathering students from shared identities for support and activities.

 - Employment